 We love kids!!
 Our pastor has spent her whole life surrounded by children and loves having them in worship.
 We have a special time set apart following the gospel reading each week for the kids to come forward.
 Sometimes our pastor leads the kids in a somewhat silly or fun activity and sometimes the message is more serious.

 The congregation loves having kids in worship too and finds this to be one of the best parts of the service.
 Except for the summer months, following the prayer at the end of the Children's Time, the kids are invited into Grace Hall for an all-ages Sunday school during the Sermon.
 Because we always have our doors open, if you need to take your child out at anytime during worship, it is very easy to do so without anyone noticing.
 Following worship, many of our kids head to the playground for fun and fellowship during the adult coffee time.
 This is a great chance to visit with other parents and grandparents and learn names and have fun.

 You do not need to "do" anything!
 Please feel free to come and worship with us as you are and be part of the gathered community of Christ.
-If you'd like to put something in the offering plate as it is passed around, know that the money goes to keep our congregation functioning and that our congregation is very careful with their budget.
+If you'd like make an offering, please do so by leaving it in the calabash dish located at one our entrances.
+Please know that the money goes to keep our congregation functioning and that our congregation is very careful with their budget.
 We support the ELCA through our synod office and we take up special donations at times when a situation in the world or community calls for it, but it is always clear that a particular offering is for that reason.